pivotal/docs-tap/supply-chain/platform-engineering/how-to/supply-chain-authoring/construct-with-cli.hbs.md

     The wizard prompt for the following:

     * Name of the Developer Interface
-      * This value is used for auto populating `spec.defines` section of the [SupplyChain API](../../../reference/api/supplychain.hbs.md)
+      * This value is used for auto-populating `spec.defines` section of the [SupplyChain API](../../../reference/api/supplychain.hbs.md)
     * Description of the `SupplyChain`
     * Stages of your `SupplyChain`
       * The `tanzu supplychain` CLI knows what stages are already part of the `SupplyChain` and removes them from the list of stages to add.